dgatf/PicoMSO/README.md

 - Add ~**600 Ω series resistor**
 - Optional RC filtering for noisy environments

-This significantly improves trigger stability and reduces glitches.
+This significantly improves trigger stability and reduces high-speed glitches.

 ---

 ## Status

-PicoMSO is stable and fully functional for core mixed-signal capture.
+PicoMSO is stable and production-ready for core mixed-signal capture.

 Planned improvements:

 - Analog triggering
 - Enhanced RP2350 support
 - Extended capture configurations

+The v1 firmware architecture is complete and validated up to 200 MHz logic capture with hardware triggers.

 ---